rupesh007/USB_JOYSTICK/README.md

 # USB_JOYSTICK
-The aim of this project was to develop a functioning usb joystick controller
+The aim of this project was to develop a functioning simple usb joystick controller